Envirometrix/PredictiveSoilMapping/main.md

-The quality of outputs generated by predictive mapping models is therefore highly dependent on the quality of the point evidence and also the environmental covariates available for use in any model.
+The quality of outputs generated by predictive mapping models is therefore highly dependent on the quality of the point evidence and also on the environmental covariates available for use in any model.
 For environmental covariates to be considered effective and useful, they must capture and describe spatial variation in the most influential environmental conditions accurately and at the appropriate level of